eduardo-valencia/cryptocurrencies-backend/favorites/README.md

 You will need a Firebase Admin SDK service account for authentication.
 To get one, create a new Firebase project at https://firebase.google.com.
 Then, go to Project settings > Service accounts and click "Generate new private key."
 All environment variables with "FIREBASE" refer to that service account.

-Use kubectl to create a secret with the following literal values:
+Use kubectl to create a generic secret named `favorites-postgresql-depl` with the following literal values:

+- `POSTGRES_PASSWORD`: the PostgreSQL password.

+Then, create a generic secret named `favorites-depl` with the following literal values:

 - `PUBLIC_URL`: The homepage's URL.
 Used for Cross Origin Resource Sharing (CORS)
 - `FIREBASE_PROJECT_ID`
 - `FIREBASE_PRIVATE_KEY`
 - `FIREBASE_CLIENT_EMAIL`
-- `POSTGRES_PASSWORD`: the PostgreSQL password for the "favorites-postgresql-depl" deployment.
 - `DATABASE_URL`: The PostgreSQL database URL.
 When running the app using Skaffold, the URL is `postgres://postgres:<POSTGRES_PASSWORD>@localhost:5432/postgres`.
 Replace `<POSTGRES_PASSWORD>` with the the value of the secret named `POSTGRES_PASSWORD`.

 ## Development Configuration